williamumboh/comp30026-2025/high-level.md

 :::

-::: {prf:example} PDA for even-length palindromes
+::: {prf:example label=pda-even-pal} PDA for even-length palindromes

 The following is a description of a PDA for the language of even-length palindromes